-The Phelps County Senior Companion program chose Linda Robertson, of Rolla, as the Senior Companion of the Month for August.
+Phelps County Senior Companion of the Month announced

 Robertson and her sister were born in Waynesville but later moved to Dixon, Springfield, and Labadie, before they returned to Rolla in 1973.